Toyota Goes Solar

 The lowest-prices model is the Toyota Prius I, which should run for around $21,000, while the Prius V starts at $27,670.

 While the new line of Priuses will include a range of features, it gets better..
-A rooftop panel package is available for the Toyota Prius II, III, and IV Models – although not for the V.
+A rooftop package is available for the Toyota Prius II, III, and IV Models – although not for the V.

 The roof costs between $3,600 and $4,500, and uses to supplement the vehicle’s power and get even better mileage.
 This package also includes a -powered ventilation system, a navigation system, a power tilt/slide moon roof, and remote-control AC (for those of us who just can’t be bothered to lean forward and turn the knob?)

-With this new combination of hybrid technology and solar power, an entirely different range of fuel efficiency may be possible.
-The solar powered version is said to make mileages of up to 70 miles per gallon possible, under ideal circumstances.
+With this new combination of hybrid technology and power, an entirely different range of fuel efficiency may be possible.
+The powered version is said to make mileages of up to 70 miles per gallon possible, under ideal circumstances.

 If you live in or often travel in a sunny climate, a solar-powered roof might go a long ways in reducing your gas bill and carbon emissions.